instagibbs/bolts/XX-eltoo-transactions.md

 could ransom your funds by publishing a completed update transaction, and withhold the final settlement signature.

-We use the public generator G as a "well known" point, where privkey is the trivial `locktime`, so it can be recreated by any software, including watchtowers.
-This also causes the signature to bind specifically to the update it is meant to spend, rather than any update.
+We use the public generator G as a "well known" point, where privkey is `1`, so the signature can be recreated by any software, including watchtowers.
+The script does not need rotation since the signature is committed to directly in the script, and the signature directly commits to the settlement transaction, including the nlocktime which is unique per update in a given channel.

 The "state-masking offset" is used to hide the total number of updates in the channel from blockchain observers.
 Future versions of this spec can introduce a randomized negotiation